-FORM S- 3 ITEM NUMBER AND CAPTION CAPTION OR LOCATION IN PROSPECTUS 1.
-Forepart of Registration Statement and Outside Front Cover Page of Prospectus Facing Page of Registration Statement; Outside Front Cover Page of Prospectus 2.
-Inside Front and Outside Back Cover Pages of Prospectus Available Information; Incorporation of Certain Documents by Reference; Inside Front Cover Page of Prospectus; Outside Back Cover Page of Prospectus 3.
-Summary Information, Risk Factors and Ratio of 4.
-Earnings to Fixed Charges Use of Proceeds Prospectus Summary; Risk Factors Use of Proceeds 5.
-Determination of Offering Price Not Applicable 6 Dilution Not Applicable Selling Security Holders Principal and Selling Stockholders 8.
-Plan of Distribution Underwriting 9.
-Description of Securities to be Registered Not Applicable 10.
-Material Changes Recent Developments; Principal and Selling Stockholders; Description of Capital Stock 11.
-Incorporation of Certain Documents by Reference Incorporation of Certain Documents by Reference 12.
-Disclosure of Commission Position on Indemnification For Securities Act Liabilities Not Applicable
+FORM S-3 ITEM NUMBER AND CAPTION

+1. Forepart of Registration Statement and Outside Front

+Cover Page of Prospectus Facing Page of Registration Statement; Outside Front Cover Page of Prospectus

+2. Inside Front and Outside Back -

+Cover Pages of Prospectus Available Information; Incorporation of Certain Documents by Reference; Inside Front Cover Page of Prospectus; Outside Back Cover Page of Prospectus

+3. Summary Information, Risk Factors

+and Ratio of Earnings to Fixed Charges Prospectus Summary; Risk Factors

+4. Use of Proceeds Use of Proceeds

+5. Determination of Offering Price Not Applicable

+6. Dilution Not Applicable

+Selling Security Holders Principal and Selling Stockholders

+8. Plan of Distribution Underwriting

+9. Description of Securities to be

+Registered Not Applicable

+Material Changes Recent Developments

+11. Incorporation of Certain

+Documents by Reference Incorporation of Certain Documents by Reference

+12. Disclosure of Commission Position on Indemnification For

+Securities Act Liabilities Not Applicable